StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

 Due to the complexity of creating templates, the following template files are included with TOMES Packager:

  1. **./tomes\_packager/mets\_templates/default.xml**
-	* The default TOMES template for METS files with support for descriptive and preservation metadata. *See the sections below on adding descriptive and preservation metadata.*
+	* The default template for METS files with support for descriptive and preservation metadata. *See the sections below on adding descriptive and preservation metadata.*
  2. **./tomes\_packager/mets\_templates/basic.xml**
 	* Supports descriptive metadata only.
  3. **./tomes\_packager/mets\_templates/nc\_gov.xml**